karuna299/assignments_ci_cd/README.md

 # assignments_ci_cd
-all the assignments of ci/cd will be here
+- all the assignments of ci/cd will be here
+- every assignment will have diffrent workflow folder in same .github